kasuken/npm-info-lens/README.md

 - Link to NPM Registry
 - Link to GitHub
 - Link to website of the package
+- Link  to Bundlephobia
 - The link are always visible as CodeLens

 ## Release Notes

+### 0.3.0

+- Add Bundlephobia link for the packages

 ### 0.2.1